 I read that Virginia often wrote her novels standing up, because her back would be too painful to sit up straight for long hours while she typed on an old typewriter.
-She had been made disabled by an accidental fall down a staircase at school aged 15, and it changed her life forever.
-She became dependent on care from her mother and, as far as we’re aware, never married or had children.
-Which to me is a terrible shame, because any fan of her novels will know what a flame that woman had in her heart.
+She had been made disabled by an accidental fall down a staircase at school aged 15, and it changed her life forever. **2021 EDIT* – This is apparently a myth!
+According to this blog post/biography of the real V C Andrews, the back injury was not actually incurred in high school.
+Her arthritis came first and gave her countless issues during her youth, while the back injury happened many years later when VC was in her 50s.
+Naturally, combined with her arthritis, her issues were exacerbated. ** She became dependent on care from her mother and, as far as we’re aware, never married or had children.
+Which to me is a shame, because any fan of her novels will know what a flame that woman had in her heart – though who knows, perhaps she preferred singledom.
 You can see from her photographs at the age of about 60 (though she never revealed her age – a true southern belle of Blanche from Golden Girls standards) that she was beautiful and unique in her appearance; a true individual.
-She looked like a character from one of her novels, though I’m sure which one exactly depended entirely on her mood.
+She looked like a character from one of her novels.

 The fact that her novels span the genres of horror, gothic, romance and family saga all in one go should give you some idea of just what page-turners they are, and how thrilling they are to her adoring fans of the past and present.